aboutcode-org/scancode-toolkit/README.rst

   and more both in **source code** and **binary** files.

-- ScanCode provides the **most accurate license detection engine** and does a full comparison (also known as, different or red line comparison) between a database of license texts and your code instead of relying only on regex patterns or probabilistic search, edit distance or machine learning.
+- ScanCode provides the **most accurate license detection engine** and does a full comparison (also known as, diff or red line comparison) between a database of license texts and your code instead of relying only on regex patterns or probabilistic search, edit distance or machine learning.